INO-quantum/FPGA-SoC-experiment-control/firmware-source/readme.md

 This assumes Vivado was installed in the standard location[^2].
 Do not execute `vivado` in your home folder since it will contaminate it with temporary files.
 It is best to create a `work` folder for this purpose.
 The `export` command you can also add to `settings64.sh`, so you do not forget it.
 The `cd` command I do not recommend to add to the file since some scripts execute `settings64.sh` automatically and will end up in an unexpected folder.

-[^2]: I prefer to install Vivado in the home directory `~/Xilinx/Vivado/` since this does not needs `sudo` privilegs.
+[^2]: I prefer to install Vivado in the home directory `~/Xilinx/Vivado/` since this does not need `sudo` privilege.

 > [!Note]
 > By manually selecting the location of `settings64.sh` you can easily switch between different versions of Vivado.
 This might be needed since projects generated with one version usually make troubles when trying to use with another version.

 After Vivado is installed you need to download and copy the [board files from Digilent](https://reference.digilentinc.com/vivado/installing-vivado/start#installing_digilent_board_files).
+Choose the Cora-Z7-07S or Cora-Z7-10 board, depending on which you have.

 ### Generate the Vivado project

-This describes how to generate the .xsa file which Petalinux needs and contains the .bit payload file for the bootloader and the linux device tree definition.
+This describes how to generate the .xsa file which Petalinux needs and contains the .bit file with the logic definition of the FPGA and the linux device tree.
 You find already generated .xsa files in the [xsa file folder](/firmware-source/2020.1/Vivado/xsa/) for your board.

 1. copy the content of the [source file folder including the tcl script](/firmware-source/2020.1/Vivado/source/) to the location where you want the project to be created

 2. open Vivado (or close any open project) and on the bottom in the `Tcl Console` execute the following commands selecting the tcl script file according to your FPGA board (xx = `10` or `07S`), the buffer board (yy = `v1.2`, `v1.3` or `v1.4`), and zzzz is the release date of the firmware (select the latest for your board):

     cd <path to copied folder>
     source ./ExpCtrl_Cora-Z7-xx_yy_zzzz.tcl

 3. wait until the new project is created in the folder.
 Vivado asks to select the top module: you can let it do it automatically, or select `design_1_wrapper.v` manually.
 Check on the bottom that in the `Tcl Console` there are no red entries.
 You can `Open Block Design` to get a graphical representation of the design blocks, the used I/O ports and the connections.